Robert Kasprzak

 Robert Kasprzak (born 8 April 1987 in Leszno, Poland) is a former motorcycle speedway rider from Poland, who was a member of Poland U-21 national team.

 Career

 Kasprzak rode for Unia Leszno from 2003 to 2008.
+Kasprzak received a six month ban from racing after assaulting Rune Holta during a match on 3 July 2005.

-He also rode a few matches for the Isle of Wight Islanders during the 2005 Premier League speedway season.
+He also rode a few matches in Britain for the Isle of Wight Islanders, during the 2005 Premier League speedway season.

 Family

 He is a son of former Polish national speedway team member Zenon Kasprzak.
 His brother Krzysztof (born 1984) is also a speedway rider who was a 2008 Speedway Grand Prix rider and U-21 World Champion.